 Mac OS 9 does not have good thermal management for unsupported systems.
 If you're worried about elevated hardware temperatures under Mac OS 9, see the article Controlling System Fans with Open Firmware.
 You can combine both scripts to make things easier.

 After booting successfully into Mac OS 9 you will need to install the system onto your hard drive.
 It’s a good idea to erase your HD with ‘Drive Setup’ if you don’t have anything important on it already.

-If you install from any other CD/image the same step is recommended.
+If you install from any other CD/image the same steps are recommended.

-If your machine has an ATI Graphics chipset it is highly recommended that you add this driver modified by darthnVader from Mac OS 9 Lives.
+If your machine has an ATI Graphics chip-set it is highly recommended that you add this driver modified by darthnVader (alternative link) from Mac OS 9 Lives.
 This adds better compatibility with more resolutions and color depths.
-Expand the file with Stuffit Expander and move the extension to your ‘Extensions’ folder, which is located in the System Folder.
+Expand the file with Stuffit Expander and move the extension to your ‘Extensions’ folder, which is located in the System Folder, then restart the computer.